chessenjoyer17/bazario/docs/usage/pipelines.md

     def handle(self, request: Request, handle_next: HandleNext[Request, Any]) -> Any:
         # ✨ Security check
         if not self._user_provider.is_authenticated():
-            raise PermissionError("User is not authenticated.")
+            raise AuthenticationError("User is not authenticated.")

         # 🔄 Continue to next handler
         return handle_next(request)